sheylaperez96/python-api-challenge/README.md

 - Screenshot of HeatMap with Hotel Markers: [Here](/WeatherPy/outputData/Humidity%20Heatmap%20with%20Hotels%20(VacationPy).png)

 ### Analysis
-In the analysis, I created a heat map that displays the humidity for every city from Part 1, as in the following image:
+In this analysis, I created a heat map that displays the humidity for every city from Part 1, as in the following image:

 ![image](/WeatherPy/outputData/Humidity%20Heatmap%20(VacationPy).png)